 Accurate.
 Physically based.
 Intuitive.

-Introducing Corona Renderer materials.
+Introducing Chaos Corona materials.

-Our design goal for Corona materials is to make them physically based, yet intuitive, flexible, and easy to set up, without having to tweak unnecessary sampling values and other confusing parameters.
-You also won’t have to choose between 10 or 20 different material types, you can pretty much do it all using the single Corona Material.
+You won’t find yourself having to tweak unnecessary sampling values and other confusing parameters, and can instead focus on the physical parameters that determine the look of a material, and you also won’t have to choose between 10 or 20 different material types – you can pretty much do it all using the single Corona Physical Material.

 Historically, there were many algorithms for volumetric rendering, most of which relied on interpolation, fakes, and heavy bias to compute the result.
 Fortunately with modern CPUs in combination with our research, we have been able to ditch all of these outdated options and go straight for the most accurate, 100% ray traced solution.
 Even we were surprised by how fast the unbiased, un–interpolated solution could be!